drteeth/attend-elixir-talk/slides.md

 * Start game
 * End game

+???

+We've seen enough of the basic now that we can continue this way for a long while.
-Will all follow this basic pattern more or less.
+All of these features follow this basic pattern more or less.
 We can continue to add projections and handlers as we've seen.
-There's one problem though.
+There's a problem though.

 We can see it when we go to request attendance for a team's players to a game.